AdrianSkar/conversions/README.md

             - HTML, CSS and JS.
         What is the minimum viable product goal?
             - A working conversion tool.
         Keep the design minimal?
 Any color preferences?
+            - minimal design.
         Start mobile-first?
             - YES, please.
     Workflow
         Where will we manage tasks?
             - Github Projects
-        How can we use GitHub to manage tasks, etc?
         Should we have sprints?
 2-week sprints?
             - Weekly check-in + self managed tasks.